 Step 1: Add a filter in the filter basket

-Most coffee makers come with their own mesh filters which are the best to use due to their environmentally-friendly nature.
+Some newer coffee makers come with their own mesh filters which are the best to use due to their environmentally-friendly nature.
 There are other brands which don’t have a filter.
-In this case, a non-generic filter will be the best choice as it achieves more dependable results as compared to a natural or bleached filter.
+In this case, a non-generic paper coffee filter will be the best choice as it achieves more dependable results as compared to a natural or bleached filter.

 Step 2: Measure the coffee